klemmchr/Mass_Salvage_Assist/README.md

 * Jewelcrafting
 * Inscription

-* Compatible with mass crafting of the current expansion, as well as all previous expansions, if it applies.
+* Compatible with mass salvaging of the current expansion, as well as all previous expansions, if it applies.
 * Continually combines all stacks of the originally selected reagents until complete
 * Helps avoid the stacking error that prevents you from mass milling even though you should be able to.